freeCodeCamp/freeCodeCamp/guide/english/agile/chickens-versus-pigs/index.md

 by the failure of the project.
 They are interested in its success, and might make contributions, but have lower stakes and thus have significantly less commitment to the project.

 You should strive to be a pig rather than a chicken.
-You can benefit from (but should not rely on) the chickens in order to minimize risk and guarantee the project is delivered as efficiently as possible.
+You can make benefit from (but should not rely on) the chickens in order to minimize risk and guarantee the project is delivered as efficiently as possible.

 #### More Information: